The Best Suction Plates and Bowls for Toddlers of 2019

 The quality and performance of these plates are nearly identical to another bamboo plate we tested from Avanchy (keep reading for our review), but the Bamboo Bamboo plates are about $6 less expensive for basically the same product and offer a variety of designs depending on what you’re looking for.
 Unlike Avanchy, which only sells circle plates in three different sizes, the Bamboo Bamboo plates incorporate playful animal designs including a fox, rabbit, and sheep, as well as regular circle plates that can easily be stored in your kitchen cabinet.

 Bamboo Bamboo warns that the plate may break if dropped, however, we tossed the plate onto a tile floor and threw it against the wall several times without any damage.
 The suction piece on the bottom is removable and can be cleaned in the dishwasher, but, like other Bamboo suction plates and bowls featured in our roundup, this one plate will need to be hand-washed and dried.

-Where to Buy Buy now at Amazon How We Tested The Tester
+Where to Buy $19.99 from Amazon How We Tested The Tester

 Hi, I’m Rachel Murphy.
 But, most of the time, I’m better known as “mom” to my son, Arlo, age 16 months, and my daughter, Reese, age 6.
 Ever since I became pregnant with my daughter over six years ago, I’ve spent countless hours researching children’s products, searching for the best options for my family.
 So, rest assured you’re in good hands (because I don’t want a big mess all over the floor any more than you do).